 The Combined Notice must include the name, address and date of death of your family member; the name of the Petitioner; whether or not a Will exists; the name and address of the personal representative; the names and addresses of heirs; the total value of all assets; and the date, time and location of the final hearing.

 Objections can be made at any time before the final hearing.
 In addition, creditor claims must now be made within 30 days of the date the Petition was filed.

-Oklahoma City Estate Planning Attorney Stephen Cortes has over 19 years of legal experience and can help you decide if summary probate is right for your family.
-Call the Cortes Law Firm at 405-213-0856 or self-schedule your free consultation under “Becoming a Client” above.
+Oklahoma City Estate Planning Attorney Stephen Cortes has over 22 years of legal experience and can help you decide if summary probate is right for your family.
+Call the Cortes Law Firm at 405-213-0856 or self-schedule your free consultation on our "Contact Us" page.

 If you are just looking for more information, then you might be interested in:

 For a free consultation with Oklahoma Estate Planning Attorney Stephen Cortes please call 405-213-0856, or self-schedule on our Contact Page.

 Get directions to our office on Google Maps